Ellie W

 Bio

 Hi!
-My name is Ellie and I'm currently a graduate student at Washington University in St. Louis.
-As a student in the molecular genetics and genomics program, my goal has been to gain wide exposure to wet-lab techniques while my honing computational skills.
-For my thesis work, I've been studying the role of epigenetics in the development of acute myeloid leukemia and have been lucky to generate and analyze my own data sets capturing genome-wide methylation, histone modifications, and 3D chromatin architecture.
-When I'm not in the lab, I spend most of my time exercising, cooking, watching movies, and spoiling my dog!
-I'm looking forward to working with eager students who are ready to break into the molecular biology field and want to start building scientific perspective and skill sets that will carry them forward in college and beyond.Project ideas
+My name is Ellie, and I’m currently a Senior Scientist at Pairidex Inc., a biotech startup based in St. Louis.
+Our company is dedicated to providing personalized gene fusion detection for patients with leukemia, with the goal of improving treatment decisions and ultimately enhancing survival outcomes.
+Before joining Pairidex, I completed my PhD in the Molecular Genetics and Genomics program at Washington University in St. Louis.
+During my graduate training, I sought broad exposure to wet-lab techniques while also strengthening my computational skills.
+For my thesis, I investigated the role of epigenetics in the development of acute myeloid leukemia, generating and analyzing my own genome-wide datasets on DNA methylation, histone modifications, and 3D chromatin architecture.
+Outside the lab, I enjoy exercising, cooking, watching movies, and spoiling my dog!
+I’m excited to work with motivated students who are eager to explore molecular biology and begin building the scientific perspectives and skill sets that will support them through college and beyond.Project ideas

 Writing a fundable grant